 Address: Munich, Germany

 In the heart of Munich, a fascinating and most significant public park in town is located, the English Garden.
 It is among the most beautiful parks in Germany.
-A spectacular place not to overlook when visiting Munich.
+It is a spectacular place not to overlook when visiting Munich.

-The site is more extensive than New York’s Central Park, measuring about 375 hectares of land.
+The site is more extensive than New York’s Central Park, measuring 375 hectares.
 It was built for the Elector of Bavaria, Prince Charles Theodore, in 1789.
 The park stretches from Altstadtring to the west bank of the Isar.

 Enjoying the panoramic and picturesque views is among the things every visitor to the park does.
 In the English Graden, the sights to behold are the Monopter’s overlooking views, the Chinese tower, the Japanese tea house, and the classical building of Rumfordschlössl.

-English Garden is also a leisure, sport, and recreation paradise in town.
-An ideal place for those who are seeking adventure and is one of the best parks in Munich.
+English Garden is also a town’s leisure, sport, and recreation paradise.
+It is an ideal place for those seeking adventure and is one of the best parks in Munich.